Easy Chocolate-Topped Shortbread Toffee Bars

 What recipe do you pull out when you need a quick dessert?
 For me, the recipe must be easy and contain ingredients I already have.
 Three dozen drop cookies are not the first thing that comes to mind.
 How about you?

-Bonus: The base is thinner than the average toffee bar recipe, so you can eat these without as much guilt.
+- The base is thinner than the average toffee bar recipe so that you can eat these without much guilt.

 When pressed for time, would you rather make a recipe you know by heart or one hiding in a cookbook or messy recipe file?